BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Background Related Work

 LLMs have demonstrated remarkable capabilities in understanding and generating human-like text, with substantial success in interpreting and reasoning over complex biomedical data.
 Recent reviews \cite{Zhang2024} highlight their success across diverse domains, from clinical applications involving patient notes to biological research contexts.
 The development of specialized models pre-trained on biomedical literature \cite{Lee2020}, has further enhanced their domain-specific performance.

-Genomics-focused LLMs such as GeneGPT \cite{Jin2024} and agentic models such as TxGemma \cite{TxGemma} represent initial attempts to integrate language models with genomic databases.
-However, these approaches primarily leverage pre-analyzed genomic data rather than directly interfacing with the raw sequence representations learned by DNA foundation models.
-Notably, no previous study has attempted to integrate these two paradigms—the textual knowledge encoded in LLMs and the sequence-level representations learned by DNA foundation models—into a unified framework capable of deep biological reasoning.
+Genomics-focused LLMs such as GeneGPT \cite{Jin2024}, agentic models such as TxGemma \cite{TxGemma}, and scientific reasoning models such as rbio1 \cite{rbio1} represent initial attempts to integrate language models with genomic databases.
+ChatNT \cite{chatdna} takes a step further by integrating DNA foundation model representations with language models in a multimodal framework.
+However, no previous work has trained such systems for complex biological reasoning.
+We present the first multimodal framework designed and trained to perform biological reasoning by combining textual knowledge from LLMs with nucleotide-level representations from DNA foundation models.